-Most interesting wonders of New Zealand
+Most interesting landmarks of New Zealand

 Below are listed the most amazing natural and man made landmarks of New Zealand.

 Natural landmarks of New Zealand

 The numerous world-class natural monuments make New Zealand one of the most desirable tourist attractions in the world.

 Volcanoes and geysers

 An array of diverse, unusual monuments has been created by volcanic activity on North Island.
 Among the most impressive are: